sjkp/Microsoft-teams-docs/teams/bots.md

 Build and connect intelligent bots to interact with Microsoft Teams users naturally through 1:1 chat.

-> **Note:** At this time, Microsoft Teams bots support 1:1 chat, but do not support channels or group chats.
+> **Note:** At this time, Microsoft Teams bots support 1:1 chat.
+They do not yet support channels or group chats.

 ## Creating a Microsoft Teams bot